pietervdvn/MapComplete/Docs/Layers/bike_shop.md

-  - *This shop offers a bike pump for anyone*  corresponds with  `service:bicycle:pump=yes`
+  - *This shop offers a bike pump for anyone*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:pump' target='_blank'>service:bicycle:pump</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:pump%3Dyes' target='_blank'>yes</a>
-  - *This shop doesn't offer a bike pump for anyone*  corresponds with  `service:bicycle:pump=no`
+  - *This shop doesn't offer a bike pump for anyone*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:pump' target='_blank'>service:bicycle:pump</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:pump%3Dno' target='_blank'>no</a>
-  - *There is bicycle pump, it is shown as a separate point*  corresponds with  `service:bicycle:pump=separate`
+  - *There is bicycle pump, it is shown as a separate point*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:pump' target='_blank'>service:bicycle:pump</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:pump%3Dseparate' target='_blank'>separate</a>